Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Regulatory colleges

-For more information on registration requirements for specific professions, visit or contact the corresponding regulatory college listed below.
+For more information on registration requirements for specific professions, visit the regulatory college’s webpage for the corresponding regulatory college listed below.

-Regulated health professions authorized under the HPA – Colleges and regulation
+Regulated health professions authorized under the HPA – regulatory colleges and regulation

 - Acupuncturists – College of Acupuncturists of Alberta / Regulation